enright/liftA-syntax/README.md

 Writing _functions of x returning x_ that deal with values, not tuples, lets you write and test much simpler code that can combine into powerful, complex arrows.
 But it is typical to need to move data from context (t.second) to data (t.first) - and vice versa - at various points.
 You need to understand both tuple-aware and single-value forms.

-## Writing Your Own Arrows and Using Combinators
+## Writing Your Own Arrows

 When you need to write an asynchronous arrow, you simply use the three-parameter signature of an arrow: a(t, cont, p).
 When your asynchronous work completes, you call cont(t2, p).
-If you follow this pattern, _all of the combinators will work_.
+If you follow this pattern, and make your arrow cancellable, _all of the combinators will work_.

-It is not overly complicated to convert Node.js "errorback" methods to arrows, and their is significant benefit to using combinators with converted "errorbacks": _callback hell disappears_.
+It is not overly complicated to convert Node.js "errorback" methods to arrows, and there is significant benefit to using combinators with converted "errorbacks": _callback hell disappears_.
 Here is a converted fs.readFile.

 + We've created a new arrow readFileA
 + Note the arrow signature (x, cont, p).
-+ Note that a canceller is added to p
++ Note that a simple canceller is added to p
 + Look at the provided errorback (err, data) passed to fs.readFile.
 + "cont" is what "continues" moving data through the arrow.
 + When the callback completes we check for cancelled and do nothing if cancelled.
-+ If the error back produces an Error, we simply continue with it (we have the tools, like _.leftError_ to handle errors strategically when we combine arrows)
++ If the error back produces an Error, we simply continue with it (we have the tools, like _.leftError_ and _.lor_ to handle errors strategically when we combine arrows)
 + Otherwise we continue with the data.

 ```javascript